-You may ask your employer for a job that does not involve any exposure at all to occupational radiation dose, but your employer is not obligated to provide you with a job involving no radiation exposure.
+You may ask your employer (Program Director/RSO/Clinical Preceptor) for a job (clinical rotation) that does not involve any exposure at all to occupational radiation dose, but your employer (Program Director/RSO/Clinical Preceptor) is not obligated to provide you with a job involving no radiation exposure.
 Even if you receive no occupational exposure at all, your embryo/fetus will receive some radiation dose (on average 75 mrem (0.75 mSv) during your pregnancy from natural background radiation.